1st grade spelling practice does not have to be dull and routine. Try one of these ideas this week!

 We think you'll agree that your 1st grade spelling routine just became a lot more fun!

-Repetition is the name of the game for 1st grade spelling.
+Repetition is the name of the game!
 Stay on the lookout for fun, new ways for your students to practice, practice, practice.